back-me-up-scotty/ClawCut/README.md

 ## WHEN TO USE WITH CAUTION
 - If you are using highly intelligent, large models (14B+) that can handle complex prompts natively.
-In this case, the proxy can act purely as a logger and format translator without manipulating the content if `PASS_THROUGH_MODE = True`.
+In this case, the proxy can act purely as a logger and format translator without manipulating the content.
 ---

 ## PROBLEMS CLAWCUT SOLVES